 3. Knee injuries

 Knee injuries are a common occurrence in athletes, particularly those involved in high-impact sports such as football, soccer, and basketball.
 The knee is a complex joint that is vulnerable to injury when it is overextended or subject to sudden impacts.
 The most common types of knee injuries include strains, sprains, and fractures.
 To reduce the risk of sustaining a knee injury, it is important to use proper technique when participating in sports.
 Additionally, proper stretching and warm-up exercises can help to prevent knee injuries.
 Wearing protective gear, such as knee pads or braces, can also help to reduce the risk of sustaining a serious knee injury.
-If you are unsure if you've sustained a knee injury, speak to a sports medicine doctor about your symptoms.
+If you are unsure if you've sustained a knee injury, speak to a about your symptoms.

 4. Shoulder injuries